 - Free Drawing for Butterfly Related Prizes

-Mid-September is a peak time for migrating Monarchs which are now making their way to the central mountains of Mexico to spend the winter.
+September is a peak time for migrating Monarchs which would be making their way to the central mountains of Mexico to spend the winter.
 The organization, Monarch Watch, has been supplying tiny tags to citizen volunteers to attach to the wings of migrating monarchs to research their migration routes.
-We will have newly hatched Monarchs that will be ready to release for their journey south and there will be a demonstration of how to tag them.
+We will likely have newly hatched Monarchs that will be ready to release for their journey south and there will be a demonstration of how to tag them.

 DIRECTIONS AND PARKING

 We will have a number of interesting focused sessions such as garden tours, butterfly releases, and milkweed and monarch raising sessions at the festival and these may occur multiple times.
-Kids craft and activities will be generally ongoing.
-Currently we are planning Garden Tours at 9:15 am and 10:15 am and Butterfly Releases at 9:55 am and 10:55 am.
+Kids craft and activities will be generally ongoing and there may be a storytelling session and some butterfly related games.
+In case of rain, please check this website for updates.
+The rain date will be Sunday, September 10, from 9 – 11 am.